andy5995/zigpokerhands/README.md

 # zigpokerhands

-A non-functioning program that uses [zigdeck](https://github.com/andy5995/zigdeck) to evaluate five cards to determine if it matches a poker hand
+An incomplete program that will use [zigdeck](https://github.com/andy5995/zigdeck) to evaluate five cards to determine if it matches a poker hand